 - a.
 Award category. - b.
-Name of nominated person, team, or installation. - c.
-Title of nominee(s) (if individual/team award). - d.
-Formal name of nominee(s) as it should appear on publications (website, press release, brochure, trophy, etc.). - e.
-Nominee's telephone numbers (commercial and DSN), e-mail address, and full mailing and shipping address. - f.
-Name of primary point of contact for nomination package and general awards communications ("nominating individual"), if different from nominee. - g.
-Nominating individual's telephone numbers (commercial and DSN), e-mail address, and full mailing address. - h.
-Name, title, and contact information for installation commander, program director, or headquarters leadership who oversee nominee, as appropriate for the award category. - i.
-Nominee's Public Affairs Office (PAO) point of contact and full contact information (e-mail and telephone numbers). - j.
+Name of nominated person, team, or installation. - i.
+Full name and full formal title of all nominee(s) as it should appear in publications (website, press release, brochure, trophy, etc.).
+Do not use informal or partial naming conventions. - c.
+Nominee's telephone numbers (commercial and DSN), e-mail address, and full mailing and shipping address. - d.
+Name of primary point of contact for nomination package and general awards communications ("nominating individual"), if different from nominee. - i.
+Nominating individual's telephone numbers (commercial and DSN), email address, and full mailing address. - e.
+Name, title, and contact information for installation commander, program director, or headquarters leadership who oversee nominee, as appropriate for the award category.
+Full formal name and title of installation commander for nominee, if not provided above. - f.
+Nominee's Public Affairs Office (PAO) point of contact and full contact information (e-mail and telephone numbers). - g.
 Brief (2-3 sentence) description and attestation that the nominee has been screened against all nomination criteria and is award eligible. - 2.
-Compliance History: Each installation in the U.S. or its territories shall submit to OASD(EI&E) the latest available Detailed Facility Report from the U.S. Environmental Protection Agency (EPA) Environmental Compliance History Online (ECHO) database in PDF format (http://echo.epa.gov/).
-Nomination packets for overseas installations should contain a statement that they are in compliance with their environmental governing standards.
-Installations with any High Priority Violations (HPV), Serious
+Nomination Narrative: The purpose of the narrative is to provide the content upon which the nomination will be evaluated by the judges.
+The importance and meaning of accomplishments should be discussed thoroughly for the benefit of the judges and readers.
+The narrative shall clearly address the six judging criteria, described in detail in the Judging Guidance section.
+Each Award category section contains further description of what the narrative content should address.